On gamma-vectors and Chow polynomials of restrictions of reflection arrangements: Gamma positivity of restrictions of reflection arrangements

 \begin{theorem} For each $n$ and $k$, the values $\gamma_k(\D_{n,s})$ form an arithmetic sequence with respect to $s$, meaning that the increment $\gamma_k(\D_{n,s+1})-\gamma_k(\D_{n,s})$ is independent of $s$. \end{theorem} \begin{proof} It is sufficient to prove that $f_k(\D_{n,i})$ increases arithemtically with $i$, since for fixed $n$, the transformations to the $h$-vector and to the $\gamma$-vector are both linear.
-Going from $\D_{n,i-1}$ to $\D_{n,i}$, we add the hyperplane $H_i$ which subdivides some faces of $\D_{n,i-1}$ and creates some new faces contained in $H_i$.
-Let $N_k^i$ be the set of faces of dimension $k$ in the restriction of $\D_{n,i}$ to $H_i$ which are not contained in $\D_{n, i-1}$.
-By Lemma \ref{faceBijection} we have